Physical activity -- which includes an active lifestyle and routine exercise -- plus eating well, is the best way to stay healthy.

-You may have a hard time starting an exercise routine, but once you do start, you will begin to notice other benefits:
+You may have a hard time starting an exercise routine, but once you do start, you may begin to notice other benefits, such as:

 You do not need to join a gym to exercise.
 If you have not exercised or been active in a long time, start slowly to prevent injuries.
 Taking a brisk 10-minute walk twice a week is a good start.

-Try joining a dance, yoga, or karate class if they appeal to you.
+Try joining a dance, yoga, or karate class if it appeals to you.
 You could also join a baseball or bowling team, or even a mall-walking group.
 The social aspects of these groups can be rewarding and motivating.

 The most important thing is to do exercises that you can maintain and enjoy.

 IMPORTANT NOTE: Talk with your health care provider before starting an exercise program if: